 The southeast corner of the park is actually connected to the backyard of Buckingham Palace, which incidentally is also connected to St. James Park.
 The palace cavalry uses the park on a daily basis.

-Children can also be entertained here , especially in the park named after Princess Diana located inside the big park.
-Where the children can play in sand and water.
+Children can also be entertained here, especially in the park named after Princess Diana located inside the big park, where children can play in sand and water.
 Admission to adults is only possible if they have children.

 Some very large musical performances took place in this park.
 Among others; Rolling Stones, Pink Floyd, Kevin, Red Hot Chili Peppers, and many more.
 Hundreds of thousands of spectators attended the performances.